Breast Pain (Mastalgia)

 Does breast pain indicate breast cancer?

-Breast pain is not a common symptom of breast cancer.
-But in some cases painful lumps are caused by breast cancer.
+Breast pain is not a common symptom of

 What can I do for breast pain?